brianhill/numerical-analysis/index.md

 ## Miscellaneous Policies

 There will be a lot of handouts.
 Get a three-ring binder to keep all the handouts and problem sets organized.
-When the first assignment was made, I requested that assignments be on 8 1/2 x 11 paper (and not torn out from a bound notebook), that multi-page assignments be stapled, and that corrections be erased (if done in pencil) or recopied (if done in pen).
-Points will be removed from assignment scores when these directions are not followed.
+Assignments should be on 8 1/2 x 11 paper (and not torn out from a bound notebook).
+Multi-page assignments should be stapled.
+Corrections should be erased (if done in pencil) or recopied (if done in pen).

 The College's general policies on absences and late work are applicable.
 There was an email from the Dean on this September 8.
 The policies below are consistent with that email: